MahmudjonToraqulov/MahmudjonToraqulov/README.md

 - 🔭 I’m currently studying at TUITFB and working as a freelancer
-- 🌱 I’m currently learning Django now
+- 🌱 I’m currently working as a freelancer
 - 👯 I’m looking to collaborate on other developers
 - 💬 Ask me about working as a freelancer
 - 📫 How to reach me: email -> toraqulovmahmudjon@gmail.